salrashid123/oauth2/README.md

 For KMS based Credentials, you can either embed the ServiceAccounts Private key within KMS or generate a Signing Key on KMS and then associate a service account with it.

 For Vault based Credentials, you need to first configure the a Vault policy that provides an  `access_token` for Google.

+For External or process based Credentials, you must have an external binary or script that the credential type can can execute.
+The external process __must__ return JSON with an `access_token`

 For more information, see